- Georgia is one of the 10 states in North America with a native alligator population.

 Although gators are occasionally found north of the line, it is almost always the result of intentional introduction by humans.

 Alligators are among the largest animals in the United States.
 On average, males grow to 11.2 feet long, and females grow to 8.2 feet long.
-Still, the largest males can reach lengths of over 15 feet long and weigh up to 1,200 lbs.
+Still, the largest males can reach lengths of more than 15 feet long and weigh up to 1,200 pounds.

 Alligators grow their entire lives, meaning that the larger a gator is, the older it is.
 For the record gator that was caught at over 14 feet, it was probably over 70 years old!